Skip to content

 The Thumbnail Problem

-One problem that took longer to solve than expected was getting the artist prompt to format text correctly on thumbnail images.
-Early iterations failed consistently and the workaround was copying and pasting images of successful prompts into new chats to show the model what had worked, then running it again.
-New chats helped but did not fully solve it.
-The outputs improved meaningfully once Gemini upgraded from the thinking to the pro level.
+One problem that took longer to solve was getting AI to format text correctly on thumbnail images.
+Early iterations failed consistently.
+The workaround was copying successful prompts into new chats to show the model what had worked, then running it again.
+It helped but did not fully solve it.

 The Knowledge Problem